-A rewrite means a developer reads the PL/SQL, forms a mental model of what it should do, and writes new code from scratch.
-That’s where bugs appear.
+Migration succeeds or fails on what happens to that procedure.
+A rewrite means a developer reads it, builds a mental model, and retypes it in TypeScript.
 That’s where the Australian GST exemption added in 2014 quietly disappears.
-A translation means the system reads the PL/SQL, identifies structural patterns, and emits equivalent TypeScript that implements identical behavior.
+A translation means the system reads the PL/SQL, identifies structural patterns, and emits TypeScript that implements identical behavior.
 The logic survives.
 The language changes.
 The architecture improves.

 What changes